defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 There are two performance issues associated with the above code, though:

 - The first animated applied snapshot can be slow for a large amount of data.
 - If you run this code on tvOS for a large number of row items and try to navigate the collection, you will discover that performance is really poor.
-If you try the same code on iOS performance is much better.
+If you try the same code on iOS performance is much better, though.

 Since performance issues are what motivated the creation of a custom `CollectionView` in the first place, we must fix these identified problems before going any further.

 ## Solving Performance Issues

-To fix performance issues related to the first snapshot applied with an animation, it suffices to factor out the corresponding code into a `reloadData(context:animated:)` method.
-This method can then be called with or without animation depending on whether we are creating or updating the view:
+To fix performance issues associated with the first snapshot, it suffices to factor out the corresponding code into a `reloadData(context:animated:)` method, called with or without animation depending on whether we are creating or updating the view:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable, Cell: View>: UIViewRepresentable {